-Version Date Supercedes Status Summary of Changes 1.0 December N/A Final Replacement of NTMA Good Faith 2014 Reporting Policy to reflect requirements of the Protected Disclosures Act 2014.
+Version Date Supercedes Status Summary of Changes 1.0 December 2014 N/A Final Replacement of NTMA Good Faith Reporting Policy to reflect requirements of the Protected Disclosures Act 2014.
 2.0 26 May 2015 1.0 Final Updated to reflect changes to NTMA arising from the NTMA Amendment Act 2014 3.0 13 Sept 2016 2.0 Final Scheduled review.
 Updated to reflect the Guidance issued by the Department of Public Expenditure and Reform under section 21(1) of the Protected Disclosures Act 2014 and for consistency with proposed changes to the Anti-Fraud Policy.
 4.0 20 June 2017 3.0 Final For review and approval.
-No material 4.0 20 June 2017 3.0 Tillai amendments required.
-5.0 19 September 4.0 Final Minor amendment to Section 6 to clarify the 2018 - position of reports made which are not Disclosures within the meaning of the Act.
-5.1 1 June 2019 5.0 Final Updated to reflect change in external third- party recipient 6.0 10 September 5.1 Final Scheduled review.
-Updated to reflect the 2019 inclusion of HBFI.
+No material amendments required.
+5.0 19 September 2018 4.0 Final Minor amendment to section 6 to clarify the position of reports made which are not Disclosures within the meaning of the Act.
+5.1 1 June 2019 5.0 Final Updated to reflect change in external third- party recipient 6.0 10 September 2019 5.1 Final Scheduled review.
+Updated to reflect the inclusion of HBFI.
 No other material amendments.
-7.0 15 September 6.0 Final Scheduled review.
-No material 2020 amendments required.
+7.0 15 September 2020 6.0 Final Scheduled review.
+No material amendments required.
 7.1 22 March 2022 7.0 Final Minor amendment to reflect Supreme Court decision.
-Awaiting transposition of EU 0.0 20 Contombor 7.1 Final Whistleblowing Directive 8.0 20 September 2022 /·1 rinai Updated to reflect changes pursuant to the Protected Disclosures (Amendment) Act 2022 2022.
-Separate procedures drafted in respect of the making of a disclosure (extracted from Policy). textracted from rolleys.
+Awaiting transposition of EU Whistleblowing Directive 8.0 20 September 2022 7.1 Final Updated to reflect changes pursuant to the Protected Disclosures (Amendment) Act 2022.
+Separate procedures drafted in respect of the making of a disclosure (extracted from Policy).
+9.0 23 May 2023 8.0 Final Scheduled review.
+No material amendments required 10.0 21 May 2024 9.0 Final Updated to reflect requirements of Protected Disclosures Act - Statutory Guidance for public bodies and prescribed persons - November 2023 11.0 13 May 2025 10.0 Final Scheduled review.
+No material amendments required